-• General EHS Guidelines: Environmental.
-The General Environmental EHS Guideline provides methods and approaches for the management of wastewater, noise and dust during construction, water conservation and solid waste management.

-- General EHS Guidelines: Occupational Health and Safety.
+- General EHS Guidelines: The General Environmental EHS Guideline provides methods and approaches for the management of wastewater, noise and dust during construction, water conservation and solid waste management. - General EHS Guidelines: Occupational Health and Safety (OHS).
 The fundamental premise for OHS under the EHS Guidelines is that "Employers and supervisors are obliged to implement all reasonable precautions to protect the health and safety of workers" and that "Companies should hire contractors that have the technical capability to manage the occupational health and safety issues of their employee".
 The EHS Guidelines also require that prevention and control measures to minimize occupational hazards should be based on comprehensive job safety analyses (JSA). - General EHS Guidelines: Construction and Demolition.
-The Construction and Decommissioning EHS Guideline provides guidance for specific community and occupational health and safety and environmental issues relating to new buildings or building renovation. - General EHS Guidelines: Community Health and Safety This guideline provides approaches and methods for drinking water quality, life and fire safety for building design and structural design of buildings.
-Some guidance may be useful for new building construction and renovation, relating to traffic safety (transport of materials) and communicable disease control from imported labor.
+The Construction and Decommissioning EHS Guideline provides guidance for specific community and occupational health and safety and environmental issues relating to new buildings or building renovation. - General EHS Guidelines: Community Health and Safety.
+This guideline provides approaches and methods for drinking water quality, life and fire safety for building design and structural design of buildings.
+Some guidance may be useful for traffic safety (transport of materials) and communicable disease control.